shopinvader/odoo-shopinvader/shopinvader_cache_invalidation/readme/DESCRIPTION.rst

-This addon is used to list url_key from search engine's backend, and purge the cache from url_key associate to product and variants.
+Schedules tasks to purge urls's cache on shopinvader website